-Dr James Taylor, a former curator of pictures at the National Maritime Museum, Greenwich, presents highlights of maritime art from the 16th century to the present day.
-He will introduce the subjects, themes and styles of traditional marine painting in oils and the development of the genre in Britain.
+Dr James Taylor, a former curator of pictures at the National Maritime Museum, Greenwich, presents highlights of maritime art from the 16th century to the present day, followed by a talk revealing the fascinating story of how art helped camouflage ships in the first World War

 Subjects by diverse Dutch, French, Italian, German and British artists include dramatic sea battles, ship portraits, ports and harbours, fishing, Captains James Cook and Matthew Flinders, Vice-Admiral Lord Horatio Nelson, royal yachts and races, Isambard Kingdom Brunel, ocean liners, as well as some official war artists.
 The historic buildings of the National Maritime Museum are also highlighted.

 12.00 – 13.00: Session 2 : Dazzle disguise and disruption in war and art.

 The cost for the two lectures is £10 per person.